 Concerning theory, I’ll say this: Everything we do and how we do it impacts others.
 Our students watch (their parents, too) what we do and how we relate while teaching.
 If we truly care about what we’re doing, and about each student, the results will follow.
 It’s an interesting thing to work with people of all ages, abilities, and personalities.
 I’ve found it’s when I’m listening the most, and paying close attention to the uniqueness of each student, that I’m best able to be the Drum Coach I need to be for THAT student.

 “If I’m trying to teach everyone the same way, then I’m merely providing a cookie-cutter experience lacking in the finesse and excitement required to inspire the next generation of drummers.”

 My “style”?
 I think it’s my lack of style that helps me to teach well.
 When I meet a student and their family I’m just who I am – nothing more, nothing less.
 I consider myself a goofy-guy who loves many things, including drumming.
 And kids are quick to pick up on our genuineness.
-Being kind and showing a real interest are key to starting a functional student/teacher relationship (for both kids and adults, too).
+Being kind and showing a real interest is key to starting a functional student/teacher relationship (for both kids and adults, too).
 I really try to hang out with each student and get to know who they are, and what makes them tick.
 Making those experiences fun and authentic all help to create an atmosphere of extreme learning.
-We’re planting seeds of ability, cultivating creativity, and helping ideas to grow into full blown expressionism.
-Our ability to nurture and encourage what is already their is our greatest deed.
+We’re planting seeds of ability, cultivating creativity, and helping ideas to grow into full-blown expressionism.
+Our ability to nurture and encourage what is already there is our greatest deed.
 And it all begins with truly caring about each student, no matter where they might be in their journey to learn.